 Click here to enlarge image above.

 Why I don’t give a “flying fuck” about LinkedIn restricting my account: It’s because the platform, in my opinion, has an equality and equity problem.
-More concerning for me is that the platform and/or its administrators take a condescending approach to African American, black, and brown user-generated content, which I’ll concisely explain in paragraph three below.
+More concerning for me is that the platform and/or its administrators take a condescending approach to African American, Black, and Brown user-generated content, which I’ll concisely explain in paragraph three below.

-3. The content of African American, black, and brown users (whether it be highly sophisticated or elementary in presentation) tends to accumulate far fewer likes than that of its white counterparts.
+3. The content of African American, Black, and Brown users (whether it be highly sophisticated or elementary in presentation) tends to accumulate far fewer likes than that of its white counterparts.
 The mysterious differences in likes can range into the tens of thousands regardless of whether or not the information is asinine, culturally related, socioeconomically related, environmentally related, or has variations in peer groups and educational levels.
 Lastly, in my opinion, LinkedIn has an enormous body of government representatives from various countries that troll users with the intent of either modifying their behaviors or silencing them altogether.
 The upper management of LinkedIn, which I believe to be either puppetized technocrats or heavily influenced by the company’s shareholders, the U.S. government, the corporate media, Silicon Valley oligarchs, or senior Ivy League academics, manages the platform based on those particular interests.
 As a result, users could be targeted for their opposition to those groups, ultimately resulting in antagonistic reprisals, account suspensions, or complete removal from the site by the administrators that run it.

 That is why I don’t give a “flying fuck” about LinkedIn restricting my account.
 Candidly speaking, I want all of my content posted on LinkedIn deleted, and the site’s administrators cannot profit from it in any way, shape, or form.